 This outstanding cross-disciplinary research environment is underpinned by the latest technologies, including mass spectrometry, advanced microscopy, metabolomics and proteomics, single-cell deep phenotyping, preclinical model organism analyses, and one of the most advanced computing facilities (based in the WHG) in Europe.

 You will have access to:

-- extensive IT support from both the WTCHG and University IT Services
+- Extensive IT support from both the WHG and University IT Services

 - Library services such as the Radcliffe Science Library and the Cairns Library